 Kruger complains that foundationalism “overlooks the unique nature of the canon,” since “[t]he canon, as God’s word, is not just true, but the criterion of truth.
 It is an ultimate authority” (p.
 91).
 Unfortunately, Kruger is not clear precisely what he means by the phrase “ultimate authority,” nor how he justifies Scripture as being an ultimate authority.
 The truth of Scripture is not a proposition with which we have direct acquaintance in the manner that we have with the external world.
-Nor is it an analytically true proposition (such as the laws of logical or mathematical truths).
+Nor is it an analytically true proposition (such as the laws of logic or mathematical truths).
 It cannot therefore serve as its own justification.
 Furthermore, I am in agreement with Thomas Chalmers that “We have a right to sit in judgment over the credentials of heaven’s ambassador, but we have no right to sit in judgment over the information he gives us” (The Evidence and Authority of the Christian Revelation, 4th ed.
 1817, p.
 277).

 Kruger insists on distinguishing “how a person (for the first time) comes to believe that the Scripture is true,” (p.
 92) and how that belief is maintained.
 Kruger further indicates that his intention is not “to somehow ‘prove’ to the skeptic (in a way that would satisfy him) that these books are indeed from God” (p.
 92).
 However, I would argue that the criteria of justification remain the same whether one is already a believer in a proposition or not.
 If an argument is not sufficiently sound to persuade a totally rational, fully-informed, person who does not already accept the proposition, then that same argument is unsound for all other people as well – including those who already accept the proposition as true.